Camping Trips Sponsored by Adventure Books of Seattle

-There are a few restrictions, of course.
+There are a few restrictions on these camping trips, of course.
 No one under 21 is allowed.
-We will ask you to sign a standard release of liability form as well.
 And you must bring your own food and shelter, except that we do usually provide one or two free BBQ dinners and plenty of bottled water.
-We also provide sources to charge any electrical device you want to bring, and encourage people to bring their DVD's, CD's, or even a video game system if they wish.
+We also provide sources to charge any electrical device you have, and encourage people to bring their DVD's, CD's, or even a video game system if they wish.
 We can power them all, and provide a 32" Samsung TV to run movies and games.
 Anything else you are on your own.
 NOTE: In most camping spots we choose, SAFE and LEGAL target shooting is allowed.